adjust/marmalade_sdk/README.md

 ### <a id="deeplinking">Deep linking

-If you are using the adjust tracker URL with an option to deep link into your app from the URL, the adjust SDK offers you the possibility to get info about the deep link URL and its content.
-Since hitting the URL can happen if your user has your app already installed (standard deep linking scenario) or if they don't have the app on their device (deferred deep linking scenario), the adjust SDK offers you two methods for getting the URL content, based on the deep linking scenario that happened.
+If you are using the adjust tracker URL with an option to deep link into your app from the URL, there is the possibility to get info about the deep link URL and its content.
+Hitting the URL can happen when the user has your app already installed (standard deep linking scenario) or if they don't have the app on their device (deferred deep linking scenario).

 ### <a id="deeplinking-standard">Standard deep linking scenario

+Standard deep linking scenario is platform specific feature and in order to support it, you need to add some additional settings to your app.

 In order to get info about the URL content in a standard deep linking scenario, you should set a callback method on the `adjust_config` object which will receive one `const char*` parameter where the content of the URL will be delivered.
 You